Youngstown, NY - Small Town Charm - Historic and Natural Wonder - Timeless and Stunning!

-Youngstown, NY has been described as Mayberry, the fictional home of the Andy Griffith show from the 1960s, and also as Key West of the North.
+There are both natural and scientific reasons why we have such incredible, romantic sunsets.
+Essentially though, it's that Hamilton, ON, Canada on the west end of Lake Ontario has lots of elements that color the sky when the sun is behind it.
+We happen to be 45 miles to the east in New York along the southern shores of Lake Ontario.
 For centuries Youngstown has hosted some of the most spectacular sunsets in Western, NY and Southern ON.
-It's a short 24 nautical miles from Toronto, ON, and sits at the mouth of the Mighty Niagara River, whose waters flow into Lake Ontario at 168,000 cubic metres (6 million cubic ft.) per minute.
+It's a short 24 nautical miles from Toronto, ON.
+Youngstown, NY is actually the closest American community to Toronto.and sits at the mouth of the mighty Niagara River, whose waters flow into Lake Ontario at 168,000 cubic meters (6 million cubic ft.) per minute.
 It's nearest Canadian neighbor is Niagara-on-the-Lake which is 1 mile (1.6km) across the river.

-- Historic Youngstown, NY
+Come experience Historic Youngstown, NY